 Free POS system pros

 Free POS systems require no commitment.
 Unlike many paid plans, free POS systems don’t require a long-term commitment.
-If you’re not locked into a POS contract, you can easily switch to a new POS system if your business experiences rapid growth or your credit card processing needs change.
+When you’re not locked into a POS contract, you can easily switch to a new POS system if your business experiences rapid growth or your credit card processing needs change.

 FYI